-Steve will lead a trip to the largest public holdings in the Holland Marsh.
+This workshop aims to teach skills in identification of wetland graminoids.
+In the morning we will head east into the centre of the Crown Land Area.
+In the afternoon we will be exploring sedge fens.
+These are the largest public holdings in the Holland Marsh.
 This marsh was once the largest wetland in southern Ontario, but today only 35% of the wetland remains with the rest converted to market gardens.
 The crown lands support a wide variety of wetlands including deciduous and mixed swamps, thicket swamps, cattail marshes, open water marshes and provincially rare sedge fens.
 It has a good diversity of sedges, grasses and rushes.
-After the 3:00pm end to the sedge workshop there is an optional two hour survey of more fens to look for plant rarities during the early summer season.
-Steve will provide copies of keys but please bring a hand lens and a 15 cm, clear plastic ruler.
+Last year we found 29 sedge species, 22 grass species and 5 rush species.

 Leader: Steve Varga (Maximum 15 people)

-Mosses of Sheffield Conservation Area, near Kaladar Saturday September 22 (9:50 AM)
+Beginner Mosses and Liverworts of Silver Creek Conservation Area (near Georgetown): Saturday September 14 (9:50 AM)